 - Lawful intercept (for AMF events and interface to LI System).

-- Transparent proxy for routing SM messages.
+- Provide transport for SM messages between UE and SMF.

 - Access Authentication.

 - Access Authorization.

+- Provide transport for SMS messages between UE and SMSF.

 - Security Anchor Function (SEA).
 It interacts with the AUSF and the UE, receives the intermediate key that was established as a result of the UE authentication process.
 In case of USIM based authentication, the AMF retrieves the security material from the AUSF.